alexkohler/tiptap/README.md

 # tiptap
 3D printer driver implementation for Devin Pohly's Systems Programming in C

-Consists of three parts that we implemented throughout the Semester
+Consists of three parts that we implemented throughout the semester.

 **Assignment 3:** (Part one), was the basic implementation of the 3d printer driver